Arpit-Pandey019/sql-project/README.md

-# SQL Project – Student Salary Dashboard
+# SQL Project – Internship Student Salary Dashboard

 [🚀 **View Live Project on Render**](https://sql-project-3.onrender.com/)

-This project demonstrates a **SQL-based student salary dashboard** using **PostgreSQL / pgAdmin** (locally or for learning) with a Flask backend and a simple frontend.
+This project demonstrates a **SQL-based dashboard** showing **students doing internships and their salary**.
+It uses **PostgreSQL / pgAdmin** for data management locally (or dummy data on Render) with a Flask backend and a simple frontend table display.

 ---